parapluu/Concuerror/index.md

 What is Concuerror?
 -------------------

-Concuerror is a tool for systematically testing concurrent Erlang programs.
+Concuerror is a tool for systematically testing Erlang programs.
 You can use it to detect errors that only occur on few, specific schedulings of your program or verify the absense of such errors.

+Concuerror gives a detailed log of all the events that lead to a process crashing or deadlocking.

 Resources
 ---------